FormerlyChucks/riggus/README.md

 ## Description

-The bot currently does this:

-To make comments:
+Q: How does the bot make comments?

-- Search old posts in subreddit every time a new post come up.
-If there is a close match, take a random comment and reply to the new post
+A: It searches old posts in subreddit every time a new post comes up.
+If the old post's title and the new post's title have a close match, take a random comment and reply to the new post

-To make submissions:
+Q: How does the bot make submissions?
-- Stream the Hacker News /newest page.
+A: It streams the Hacker News /newest page.
 If the title contains words that are in the lists in config.yaml, submit to the determined subreddit

 ## Running the bot

-It should be pretty easy to run the bot yourself

 - Install Python, Pip, Git